williamcaban/ocp-rt/README.md

     # Max Latencies: 00077 00078 00082 00077
     ```

-    ```NOTE: We are still investigating the Max latency issue as seems to be due to the testing methodology.```
+    ```NOTE: We are still investigating the Max latency results as seems to be due to the testing methodology.```

-- For longer runtime, for example to setup a test to run for 1 hour modify the environment variable of the cyclictest Pod:
+- For longer runtime, for example to setup a test to run for 3 hour modify the environment variable of the cyclictest Pod:
     ```
     env:
       - name: DURATION
-        value: "1h"
+        value: "3h"
     ```
     After running, the output for this test will be `/tmp/cyclictest/cyclictest_1h.out`
     ```
-    sh-4.4# grep Latencies /tmp/cyclictest/cyclictest_1h.out
+    sh-4.4# grep Latencies /tmp/cyclictest/cyclictest_3h.out
     # Min Latencies: 00003 00003 00003 00003
     # Avg Latencies: 00004 00003 00003 00003
     # Max Latencies: 000XX 000XX 000XX 000XX